leebehrens/linux-notes/docs/notes/debian11.md

 1. In a browser open [http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-cd/](http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-cd/)

-    {{site.note}} At the time of this writing the current version is Debian 11.1.
+    {{site.callout_note}} At the time of this writing the current version is Debian 11.1.
 Versions previous to current can be found by going to [http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/archive/](http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/archive/) ➤ `<version>+nonfree/` ➤ `amd64/` ➤ `iso-cd/` |

 2. Scroll to the bottom of the page and download
     - firmware-11.1.0-amd64-netinst.iso